ysresraaa/e-commerce-api-project/README.md

 This project is a comprehensive e-commerce platform backend service developed using Spring Boot.
 It provides all the essential RESTful endpoints for managing customers, products, carts, and orders within a secure, role-based system.
 The project's main focus is on robust security implemented with JWT (JSON Web Tokens), detailed business logic, and relational database management.

-# Spring Boot E-Commerce REST API

-This project is a comprehensive e-commerce platform backend service developed using Spring Boot.
-It provides all the essential RESTful endpoints for managing customers, products, carts, and orders within a secure, role-based system.
-The project's main focus is on robust security implemented with JWT (JSON Web Tokens), detailed business logic, and relational database management.

 ##  Key Features & Business Logic

 ### Security Architecture: